celiponcio/Threaded-readout-for-bitalino-revolution-python-api/README.md

 Requires installation of the bitalino python api: https://github.com/BITalinoWorld/revolution-python-api

 Data appears in a fifo in the main application.
+See example in bitalino_thread_test.py.